KULeuven-Diepenbeek/osc-course/content/ch5-introOS/intro-os.md

 With the **-l** the *long listing* format is shown (as is seen in the image above).
 With this, the access permissions are shown in the first 10 characters of each line:
 {{% figure src="https://1.bp.blogspot.com/-4YYentw6dEM/W2WjhM1l1DI/AAAAAAAAL6M/2pJn_KbDXmUPEImvikiCFcnWJ0pLvzVVACLcBGAs/s640/UNIX%2Bfile%2Bpermissions%2Bby%2BJulia%2BEvans.jpg" title="source: somewhere on the Internet, found through Google"%}}

+## Out of fuel ?
+Take a Shell

+When a user logs in on a Linux computer, typically one of the following approaches is used:

+* a login through a Graphical User Interface (GUI)
+* a login through a Command Line Interface (CLI)

+For a desktop/laptop that is running Linux the GUI approach is typically used.
+An example is the Bodhi Virtual Machine you use for the labs.
+On those systems there are **terminal emulators** which emulate the CLI.
+Many flavours of these terminals are available: gnome-terminal, xterm, konsole, ...

+{{<figure src="http://linuxcommand.org/images/adventure_powerterm_gnome_terminal_with_tabs.png" title="Example of a Terminal emulator">}}

+For embedded systems the CLI is more appropriate.
+Running the Graphical User Interface requires CPU time and storage.
+Both are scarece on an embedded system.
+Since everything can be done through the command line, removing the GUI is a win-win.

+When a CLI is used (or an emultor), a **shell** is started.
+The shell is a small program that translates commands, given by the user, and gives these translations to the OS.
+As with anything, there are many flavours of shells: sh, bash, ksh, zsh, ...

+Once the shell is running and the user asks to create new processes, all of these newly create processes will have the shell as a parent process.